WebValley2018/privacy/docs/README.md

-## This docs folder is for the website
+## This docs folder contains the information for the website.

-We are using Github Pages for the website for the privacy section
+We are using Github Pages for the privacy website.

+You can access the site at this link: https://webvalley2018.github.io/privacy/